GuilhermePortella/GuilhermePortella/README.md

 - Skills and Tools: Java, C, JavaScript, Node.js, Docker, Kubernetes, NoSQL, Angular, and others.

 - Education: Bachelor of Computer Science.
-Currently pursuing a postgraduate degree in Information Security with a focus on Red Team operations (ethical hacking).
+Currently pursuing a postgraduate degree in CyberSecurity with a focus on Red Team operations (ethical hacking).

 - Professional Experience: I am part of the development team at IBM, working on a large mobile banking application for a client.
 My role involves migrating legacy code to new, current, and scalable code with significant improvements for the end customer.